peymanshahidi/peymanshahidi.github.io/_pages/about.md

 <a href='https://mitsloan.mit.edu/programs/phd/peyman-shahidi'>Ph.D.
 Candidate at MIT Sloan</a>

-I am a Ph.D. candidate at [MIT Sloan](https://mitsloan.mit.edu/programs/phd/peyman-shahidi).
-Previously, I worked as a Pre-doctoral Research Assistant at [UChicago Booth](https://www.chicagobooth.edu).
-I hold a B.Sc. in Electrical Engineering with a minor in Economics from [Sharif University of Technology](https://en.sharif.edu).
+I am a Ph.D. candidate at MIT Sloan.
+Previously, I worked as a Pre-doctoral Research Assistant at University of Chicago, Booth School of Business.
+I hold a B.Sc. in Electrical Engineering with a minor in Economics from Sharif University of Technology in Iran.

-My research focuses on the interplay between market and information design, labor economics, and industrial organization in digital platforms.
+I'm broadly interested in researching the interplay between market and information design as well as labor economics.
 More recently, I have begun exploring how Artificial Intelligence (AI) is reshaping the world.

-## working papers
-{% bibliography --file papers --query @*[keywords~=working] %}